Skip to main content

 Smart Modules

 The hardware boxes that plug into your vehicle.
-Start with power distribution for light control, then add GPS, sensors, and more.
+Start with Torrent for light control, then add Bearing, sensors, and more.

 A small onboard computer like a Raspberry Pi.
-It connects all the modules, runs the dashboard, and creates a WiFi network.
+It connects via ethernet to a compact router and runs the dashboard over WiFi.

 Your Phone or Tablet